University of Georgia

 Mangan previously served as the first staff attorney for the school's Wilbanks Child Endangerment and Sexual Exploitation Clinic.
 In this role, she was the first to try to verdict a case filed under Georgia's Hidden Predator Act, and she successfully mediated other cases on behalf of the clinic's clients.
 She also published, with Fernanda Mackay, "Clinical Syllabi As Demonstration of Best Practices Implementation" in 53 Georgia Law Review Online 106 (2019).

-Before joining the law school as staff attorney, Mangan served as an assistant district attorney for both the Ocmulgee and Northern Judicial Circuit District Attorney's Offices, where she represented the state of Georgia in felony and misdemeanor trials and plea arrangements, motions and other criminal matters.
-While with the Northern Circuit, Mangan was honored as the 2013 Northern Judicial Circuit Assistant District Attorney of the Year.
-She also previously held the position of public service fellow for Judge Thomas L. Hodges III of the Northern Judicial Circuit.
+Before joining the law school, Mangan served as an assistant district attorney for both the Ocmulgee and Northern Judicial Circuit District Attorney's Offices, where she represented the state of Georgia in felony and misdemeanor trials, plea agreements, motions and other criminal matters.
+Additionally, she served as the appellate attorney for the Northern Circuit and argued before the Supreme Court of Georgia on behalf of the state in Currier v.
+State (the conviction was upheld).

 Mangan also worked for a plaintiffs' civil litigation firm handling both state and federal class actions using Georgia's Debt Adjustment Act, as well personal injury and medical malpractice claims.
 During her time with this firm, she served on the editorial board of Verdict, the Georgia Trial Lawyers Association's quarterly publication and published three legal articles.
 Additionally Mangan worked for a defendants' civil litigation firm that specializes in personal injury defense for trucking litigation matters.